 Pena MT, Sharma R, Truman RW.
 18 September 2016, posting date.
-The armadillo model for leprosy.
+The armadillo model for leprosy, Chapter 10.2.
 In Scollard DM, Gillis TP (ed), International textbook of leprosy. www.internationaltextbookofleprosy.org.

 In addition to humans, nine-banded armadillos (Dasypus novemcinctus) are the only other natural host of M. leprae.
 Free ranging armadillos in the southern U.S. are known to harbor high rates of M. leprae infection, and zoonotic transmission of M. leprae from armadillos to humans has been established , .
 Retrospective analysis has shown that armadillos harbored M. leprae for decades before they were ever used in leprosy research, and that the infection in wild armadillos originated by natural means , .